-The term 'Tax Evasion' is included in the Accounting edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Tax Evasion' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Tax Evasion refers to the illegal actions undertaken by an individual, company, or other organization on an often international scale to get out of paying their fair tax burden in their home tax jurisdiction.
 Individuals who get caught evading their taxes often suffer from criminal charges and penalties that can even include several years in real and served out jail time.
 The Internal Revenue Service in the United States classifies such tax avoidance as a serious federal offense under its national tax code.

 The idea behind tax evasion covers both an illegal underpayment of owed taxes as well as the illegal non-paying of taxes in their entirely.
 The way that such individuals become caught when they do not at all submit their tax forms to the IRS is through the IRS Internal Revenue Service’ s ability to figure out that their taxes are owed in utilizing the third party submitted base information including 1099s and W-2s from the employer of the individual in question.
 Such parties will not usually be convicted of deliberate tax evasion unless they are able to successfully and conclusively determine that it was done willfully and deliberately.